ashiklom/pecan.book/Development-Environment-Setup-and-VM-Creation.md

 You may need to disable cookies specifically for the pecan webserver in your browser.
 This shouldn't be a problem running from the virtual machine, but your installation of php can include a 'PHPSESSID' that is quite long, and this can overflow the params field of the workflows table, depending on how long your hostname, model name, site name, etc are.

+If you are seeing: `Warning: mkdir() [function.mkdir]: No such file or directory in /path/to/pecan/web/runpecan.php at line 169` it is because you have used a relative path for $output_folder in system.php.

 If you are seeing
-`Can't insert workflow : Incorrect integer value: '' for column 'advanced_edit' at row 1`, you will need to -redacted until I figure out why mysql is so unhappy-.
+`Can't insert workflow : Incorrect integer value: '' for column 'advanced_edit' at row 1`, you can if you like simply check advanced_edit, but in order to fix this generally you need to: -redacted until I figure out why mysql is so unhappy-.

 ### Helper Scripts